ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

    2. The official installer does not provide any uninstallation method.
 To uninstall Nix on Linux/MacOS, you need to manually delete all related files, users, and groups.
 2. [The Determinate Nix Installer](https://github.com/DeterminateSystems/nix-installer): a third-party installer written in Rust, which enables `nix-command` & `flakes` by default and provides an uninstallation command.

 ## III.
-Nix Flakes and the old Nix
+Nix Flakes and the classic Nix

-In 2020, Nix introduced two new features, `nix-command` and `flakes`, which provide new command-line tools, standard Nix package structure definitions, and `flake.lock` version lock files similar to cargo/npm.
-These two features greatly enhance the capabilities of Nix.
-Although they are still experimental features as of 2023-05-05, they have been widely used by the Nix community and are strongly recommended.

-Currently, most of the Nix community's documentation still only covers traditional Nix and does not include Nix Flakes-related content.
-However, from the perspective of reproducibility and ease of management and maintenance, the old Nix package structure and command-line tools are no longer recommended for use.
-Therefore, this document will not introduce the usage of the old Nix package structure and command-line tools, and it is recommended that beginners ignore these old contents and just start with `nix-command` & `flakes`.
+Currently, most of the Nix community's documentation still only covers traditional Nix and does not include Flakes-related content.
+However, from the perspective of reproducibility and ease of management and maintenance, the classic Nix package structure and cli are no longer recommended for use.
+Therefore, this post will not introduce the usage of the classic Nix, and it is recommended that beginners ignore these old contents and just start with `nix-command` & `flakes`.

-Here are the old Nix command-line tools and related concepts that are no longer needed in `nix-command` and `flakes`.
-When searching for information, you can safely ignore them:
+Here are the classic Nix commands and related concepts that are no longer needed after you enabled `nix-command` and `flakes`, when searching for information, you can safely ignore them:

 1. `nix-channel`: `nix-channel` is similar to other package management tools such as apt/yum/pacman, managing software package versions through stable/unstable/test channels.
-   1. In Nix Flakes, the functionality of `nix-channel` is completely replaced by `inputs` in `flake.nix` to declare dependency sources and `flake.lock` to lock dependency versions.
+   1. In Flakes, the functionality of `nix-channel` is completely replaced by `inputs` in `flake.nix` to declare dependency sources and `flake.lock` to lock dependency versions.
 2. `nix-env`: `nix-env` is a core command-line tool for traditional Nix used to manage software packages in the user environment.
 It installs software packages from the data sources defined by `nix-channel`, so the installed package versions are influenced by the channel.
 Packages installed with `nix-env` are not automatically recorded in Nix's declarative configuration and are entirely outside of its control, making them difficult to reproduce on other machines.
 Therefore, it is not recommended to use this tool.
-   1. The corresponding command in Nix Flakes is `nix profile`.
+   1. The corresponding command in Flakes is `nix profile`.
 3. `nix-shell`: `nix-shell` is used to create a temporary shell environment.
-   1. In Nix Flakes, it is replaced by `nix develop` and `nix shell`.
+   1. In Flakes, it is replaced by `nix develop` and `nix shell`.
-4. `nix-build`: `nix-build` is used to build Nix packages, and it places the build results in the `/nix/store` path, but it does not record them in Nix's declarative configuration.
+4. `nix-build`: `nix-build` is used to build Nix packages, and it places the build results in `/nix/store`, but it does not record them in Nix's declarative configuration.
-   1. The corresponding command in Nix Flakes is `nix build`.
+   1. The corresponding command in Flakes is `nix build`.
 5. ...

 > maybe `nix-env -qa` is still useful some times, which returns all packages installed in the System.

 ## IV.
-NixOS Flakes Package Repositories
+Package Repositories of Nix

 Similar to Arch Linux, Nix also has official and community software package repositories:

 1. [nixpkgs](https://github.com/NixOS/nixpkgs) is a Git repository containing all Nix packages and NixOS modules/configuration.
 Its master branch contains the latest Nix packages and NixOS modules/configuration.
 2. [NUR](https://github.com/nix-community/NUR) is similar to Arch Linux's AUR.
 NUR is a third-party Nix package repository and serves as a supplement to nixpkgs.
-3. Nix Flakes can also install software packages directly from Git repositories, which can be used to install Flakes packages provided by anyone.
+3. Flakes can also install software packages directly from Git repositories, which can be used to install Flakes packages provided by anyone, we will talk about this later.

-## V. Nix language basics
+## V. Basics of The Nix language

-The Nix language is used to declare packages and configuration to be built by Nix, if you want to play NixOS and Nix Flakes and enjoy the many benefits they bring, you must learn the basics of this language first.
+The Nix language is used to declare the configuration to be built by Nix, if you want to play with NixOS and Flakes and enjoy the benefits they bring, you must learn the basics of this language first.

-Nix is a relatively simple functional language, if you already have some programming experience, it should take less than 2 hours to go through Nix lanuage's basics.
+The Nix language is a simple functional language, if you already have some programming experience, it should take less than 2 hours to go through Nix lanuage's basics.

 Please read [**Nix language basics - nix.dev**](https://nix.dev/tutorials/first-steps/nix-language) and [Chapter 4.
 The Basics of the Language - Nix Pills](https://nixos.org/guides/nix-pills/basics-of-language.html) to get a basic understanding of Nix language now, they are all good introductory materials.